AngelHJY/cse15l-lab-reports/LabReport1.md

 2. This is not an error.
 With an argument, the working directory is /home/lecture1.
 This changes the current directory from /home to /home/lecture1.
 ![Image](lab1-4.png)

 3. This is an error.
 The working directory is /home.
-The `cd` command does not work with file paths, only directories.
+The `cd` command does not work with file paths, only directories, so it produces error message.
 ![Image](lab1-7.png)

 4. This is not an error.
 The working directory is /home.
 With no arguments, it lists the contents of the current directory, which is lecture1 in this case.
 ![Image](lab1-2.png)

 5.This is not an error.
 The working directory is /home/lecture1.
-With arguments, it lists the contents of the /home/lecture1 directory, which are Hello.class, Hello.java, messages and README.
+With the argument being a directory, it lists the contents of the /home/lecture1 directory, which are Hello.class, Hello.java, messages and README.
 ![Image](lab1-5.png)

 6. This is not an error.
 The working directory is /home.
+With the argument being a file, it simply lists the file /home/lecture1/messages/zh-HK.txt if it exists.
 ![Image](lab1-8.png)

 7.